Highpoint2000/PSTRotator/README.md

 Users of the [RDS-Logger plugin](https://github.com/Highpoint2000/webserver-logger) please install version 1.3h or higher!

 ## History:

+## Version 1.2 (only works from webserver version 1.2.6 !!!)

+- Bidirectional communication via own websocket channel (no port forwarding is needed!)

 ## Version 1.1 (only works with webserver version 1.2.5 !!!)